ethen8181/machine-learning/linear regression/linear_regession_1.md

 Now all we have to do is to define the appropriate cost function of the linear regression and plug it back in to formula above!
 Before we give it to you, we'll first denote some simple math notations.

 - m : the number of training examples.
-Here we just use all 47 rows.
+Here we will use all 47 rows.
 - n : the number of "input" variables, in this case, it is 2, the number of bedrooms and the area (size) of the house.
 - $x^{(i)}$ : the ith row of the "input" variable in the dataset.
 This does not denote x raised to the power of i!
 - $y^{(i)}$ : the ith row "output" variables.
 In this case the output variable is the price of the house.